-When operating an LLC, members enjoy limited liability and cannot be held responsible for the debts of the LLC.
-This means that creditors can't seize their personal property to satisfy the LLC's debts.
-On the other hand, Trademark owners are not shielded from personal liability and can be sued if their trademark is infringed.
+When operating an LLC, members enjoy limited liability and legal protection, meaning they cannot be held responsible for the debts of the LLC.
+This means that creditors can't seize their personal assets to satisfy the LLC's debts.
+On the other hand, Trademark owners legal protection from personal liability and can be sued if their trademark is infringed.

 The filing requirements for an LLC are relatively simple and can usually be handled by a lawyer or online service.
-The filing requirements for trademarks are more complex and involve several different government agencies.
+The business entity registration requirements for trademarks are more complex and involve several different government agencies.

 LLC members have fewer duties than trademark owners and will not be responsible for the actions of their co-owners or managers.